MELBOURNE, Australia (AP) — Metal hip, bloody knee and all, Andy Murray produced his biggest victory in years.

 They played under a closed roof at Rod Laver Arena because of temperatures that soared up to 100 degrees Fahrenheit (38 Celsius) and caused suspensions of play that lasted hours in matches on smaller courts that can’t be covered.

-This was the most-anticipated match of the afternoon session and lasted so long it finished in the evening, most definitely living up to the hype.
+This was the most-anticipated match of the afternoon session and lasted so long it finished after 7 p.m. local time, most definitely living up to the hype.

-It was difficult to imagine that the night session matches scheduled to follow in Laver — involving the No. 2-seeded woman, Ons Jabeur, and then nine-time champion Djokovic’s return to the Australian Open after he was deported from the country a year ago for not being vaccinated against COVID-19 — could possibly match the intensity and drama that Murray and Berrettini delivered.
+It was difficult to imagine that the night session matches scheduled to follow in Laver — the first involving the No. 2-seeded woman, Ons Jabeur, and the second featuring nine-time champion Djokovic’s return to the Australian Open after he was deported from the country a year ago for not being vaccinated against COVID-19 — could possibly equal the intensity and drama that Murray and Berrettini delivered.

 Murray improved to 27-13 in five-setters over his career; Berrettini dropped to 7-2, with both losses in Australia.

-And make no mistake: Murray was far better in that decisive section of the match, jumping out to leads of 5-0 and 8-3.
+Make no mistake: He was far better in that decisive section of the match, jumping out to leads of 5-0 and 8-3.
 It ended in a bit of anticlimactic fashion: Murray’s service return clipped the net cord and trickled over for a winner.

-Other men advancing Tuesday included No. 5 Andrey Rublev, No. 8 Taylor Fritz, No. 9 Holger Rune and No. 27 Grigor Dimitrov, while winners in the women’s field included No. 4 Caroline Garcia, No. 5 Aryna Sabalenka and No. 16 Anett Kontaveit.
+Other men advancing Tuesday included No. 5 Andrey Rublev, No. 8 Taylor Fritz, No. 9 Holger Rune, No. 12 Alexander Zverev and No. 27 Grigor Dimitrov, while winners in the women’s field included No. 4 Caroline Garcia, No. 5 Aryna Sabalenka, No. 9 Veronika Kudermetova and No. 16 Anett Kontaveit.